Treatment Offered At

 Patients with gynecologic, urologic and colorectal cancers benefit from this innovative technology.

-Continuing its commitment to be at the forefront of advanced medical technology, Saddleback Memorial has been chosen as the first Robotic Training Epicenter for Gynecologic Surgery in Orange County.
+Continuing its commitment to be at the forefront of advanced medical technology, Saddleback Medical Center has been chosen as the first Robotic Training Epicenter for Gynecologic Surgery in Orange County.

-A 7-foot robot is now assisting surgeons at Saddleback Memorial.
+A 7-foot robot is now assisting surgeons at Saddleback Medical Center.
 Its mission: to help make minimally invasive procedures even less invasive.

 - General Surgery